paulaksm/AIProj/README.txt

 or
 >python2 rrtstar_nppygame.py tk14.map

+for the rrtstar files you can also do
+>python2 rrtstar RANDOM

+to get random generation of trash cans and robots on in the "default.map" file

 Creating test cases:
 to create a testcase just make a file (we used the .map filetype but you can use whatever) to add a robot you need to add a line that looks like this: